gicait/pLitter/README.md

 </a>
 </p>

-These detection are currently being used to map plastic litter distribution in cities. *Example heatmap showing plastic litter distribution in a city is shown below.*
+These detections are currently being used to map plastic litter distribution in cities. *Example heat-map showing plastic litter distribution in a city is shown below.*

 <p align="center">
 <img src="./graphics/example_heatmap.PNG" alt="HeatMap" width="70%"/>